 SET UP: Remove the 4 reference Rules-Counter cards from the deck.They're not in the game.

-Each player cut a card from a symbols-up deck.
+Each player takes a card from a symbols-up deck.
 Highest number shuffles, deals and goes first.
 Return all drawn cards back to the deck.

 Before shuffling, always separate the 3 BUX1-2-3 cards in the deck.
 Shuffle well with number sides up– never seeing the symbols under the cards.

-Going clockwise, deal cards, 1 at a time, flipping them over as dealt to show their symbols to each player until each player has 3 face-up cards.
+Going clockwise, deal cards, 1 at a time, flipping them over as dealt to show their symbols to each player until each player has 3 face-up cards (as shown in diagram).
 If a BUX1-2-3 card is dealt, bury it back in the deck and deal another card in its place.

 Give each player the equivalent of 200 chips.

 Each player gets 4 white chips, 3 silver chips, 1 gold chip and 1 black chip.
 White chips are worth 5 bux each, silver- 10, gold- 50, black-100 and red-1000.
-All chips and cards ("spreads") remain visible on the table at all times.
-Players an look under their own cards at anytime.
+All chips and cards remain visible on the table in "spreads" at all times.
+Players can look at numbers under their own cards at anytime.
+Others cannot.

 The game is ready to start.
 The first player takes the first turn.
 (Assuming you are the first player.)